 They were warned ahead of time.

-Uh then you have Rod Rosenstein signing the last one, and then he goes ahead with a scope memo, knowing darn well the dossier's total BS.
+Then you have Rod Rosenstein signing the last one, and then he goes ahead with a scope memo, knowing darn well the dossier's total BS.

 I think the map is getting larger and larger.

-I mean, I know that when I spoke with Congressman Nunes for my book, and I've heard him speak about it in recent days on uh on TV and radio as well, but talking about the different criminal referrals they made.
+I mean, I know that when I spoke with Congressman Nunes for my book, and I've heard him speak about it in recent days on TV and radio as well, but talking about the different criminal referrals they made.

-And some of them were about I mean, they had two important conspiracy referrals, and one of them had to do with intelligence products, and we know the problems, you know, the reported problems with intelligence products, namely the intelligence community assessment.
+And some of them were about, I mean, they had two important conspiracy referrals, and one of them had to do with intelligence products.

 So does this mean we've seen reports about this if they can be believed?

-The place from like places from the New York Times, we can at least gain some information from that, even though it's under a cloud of obfuscation.
+Places from the New York Times, we can at least gain some information from that, even though it's under a cloud of obfuscation.

 But we understand that John Brennan is someone that Mr. Durham has been looking at.